-Charles McPherson was born in Joplin, Missouri and moved to Detroit at age nine.
-After growing up in Detroit, he studied with the renowned pianist Barry Harris and started playing jazz professionally at age 19.
-He moved from Detroit to New York in 1959 and performed with Charles Mingus from 1960 to 1972.
+Charles McPherson was born in Joplin, Missouri in 1939 and moved to Detroit at age nine.
+While growing up in Detroit, he studied with the renowned pianist Barry Harris and started playing jazz professionally at age 19.
+He then moved from Detroit to New York in 1959 in order to be in the heart of the jazz scene.
+McPherson soon joined bassist Charles Mingus’ band and performed with Mingus from 1960 to 1972.
 While performing with Mingus, he collaborated frequently with Harris, Lonnie Hillyer, and George Coleman.

 Mr. McPherson has performed at concerts and festivals around the world with his own variety of groups, consisting of quartets, quintets and full orchestras.
 Charles has toured the U.S., Europe, Japan, Africa and South America with his own group, as well as with jazz greats Barry Harris, Billy Eckstine, Lionel Hampton, Nat Adderly, Jay McShann, Phil Woods, Wynton Marsalis, Tom Harrell, Randy Brecker, James Moody, Dizzy Gillespie, and others.
 16 years ago, Charles was featured at Lincoln Center showcasing his original compositions, and once again joined Wynton Marsalis and the J@LC Orchestra in April, 2019 in celebrating the altoist’s 80th birthday.
 The evening’s performance included new arrangements of 7 of Charles’ iconic, original compositions.
 Finally, Charles performed in April, 2019 at the NEA Jazz Master’s performance during Stanley Crouch’s tribute.